TymurBondar/cs50final/README.md

-TypeFaster
 Description
-This Typing Game project allows users to register, login, and improve their typing skills by playing a fun game.
+TypeFaster allows users to register, login, and improve their typing skills by playing a fun game.
 It's designed to help users enhance their typing accuracy and speed.

 Features
 User Registration: Users can create an account by providing their credentials.